roy845/BonDataURLShortener/README.md

 <b> OR </b>

-while in the server directory type the command docker-compose up and it will spin the backend api and the database together
+while in the server directory type the command docker-compose up and it will spin the backend api and the database together BUT make sure you did step 6.

 ### Client